 Estimate includes tuition and housing costs ONLY.
 An additional Materials & Technology fee will be required for each session of study.
 All prices are listed in US Dollars the local currency of the ELS Center.
 Program & housing availability as well as cost are subject to change.

 "In Japan, I learned English, now I know English.
 The classes are serious, fun, and exciting. "

-ELS/St. Paul is situated on the University of St. Thomas - Minnesota campus.
-It is in a residential area close to downtown St. Paul – Minneapolis.
+ELS/St. Paul is situated on the University of St. Thomas - Minnesota campus, located on the riverfront between St. Paul and Minneapolis.
+The University holds classes in both a residential area of St. Paul, as well as on the downtown campus of Minneapolis, and students are transported by a private shuttle bus to either campus.
+The unique ability to explore two campus locations provides students with a greater diversity of activities and opportunities.
 The two cities have a reputation for safety, cleanliness and low-cost living in a friendly Midwestern environment.
 The Mall of America retail complex is close by.

 Campus Facility Use